FIWARE/tools.Md2pdf/README.md

 **IMPORTANT NOTE:** All documentation must be located under the <host_machine_path> and all references between its elements (a link to another document, an image..) should be relative.

-## Markdown guidelines

-A list of considerations that must be followed for writing the markdown files is described in the [GUIDELINES](GUIDELINES.md) file.